 But life in our good land is only good in relation to our relationship with God.

-Question: What makes life good for you?
+Tell me what you think: What makes life good for you?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.